 Psst: I know these say “sample” on the bottom of each, but I promise you they are full-length versions.

-I chose the Mueller Report, clicked on it, then got taken to this page where I clicked on “Buy for $0.00”.
+I chose From the Streets to the Suites by Snoop Dogg, clicked on it, and then got taken to this page where I clicked on “Buy for $0.00”.

 Note: These will come to the phone number/smartphone and email address you have associated to your Amazon.com account.